 Read my review here.

 He may be no longer with us but Joel Robuchon’s stunning cooking lives on at newly opened Le Comptoir Robuchon.
 Sit at the counter with a nice glass of Rully 1er Cru while tucking into Pyrenees lamb cutlets, foie gras burgers, beef tournedos and this caviar with crustacean gelée and cauliflower cream.
 Super luxe.

 The first UK spot from the American Masion Premiere people.
 It’s on the top floor of the new Hoxton hotel in Southwark which has a glorious roof terrace.
 The oysters here are splendid, offering the most extensive list in London.
 If you like Fernet Branca, they serve their own version which is LUSH.

 Those street food market specialists at Kerb have launched their most ambitious project yet: turning a disused courtyard in Seven Dials into a bustling street food emporium.
 It’s an impressive space with food offerings from Monty’s Deli, Strozzapreti, Nanban (alongside plenty more) and a sushi-style conveyor belt filled with cheese from Pick & Cheese.

 Yet another addition to Adam Handling’s empire, this one is on the King’s Road in Chelsea.
 The menu uses produce that might otherwise go in the bin from his nearby restaurant at the Belmond Cadogan hotel.
-Think cod’s roe topped croissants, leftover chessboard doughnuts and an astonishingly good broccoli stalk caesar salad.
+Think cod’s roe topped croissants, leftover chessboard doughnuts and an astonishingly good broccoli stalk caesar salad pictured below.